Cuenca, Spain: Bridge of Saint Paul

 The bridge of Saint Paul (Puente de San Pablo) was built from 1533 to 1589, a construction driven by the canon Juan del Pozo, over the gorge of the River Huecar, aiming at connecting the old town with St Paul convent.

 The original bridge collapsed, and the current one was built in 1902, made of wood and iron according to the style dominating at the beginning of the 20th century.
 It is up to 40 metres high and supported by the remains of the old bridge.

 Seminary

 The Seminary (Seminario), a rectangular building stretching from Plaza de la Merced to Mangana Square, was established under the rule of José Flores y Osorio, the Bishop of Cuenca (1738–1759), and built by Vicente Sevill, around 1745.
 The Baroque façade at Plaza de la Merced was erected in 1748.

-It holds a library with numerous ancient books, some of them "incunables" (previous to 1501).
+It holds a library with numerous ancient books, some of them incunabula (previous to 1501).
 There is also a Rococo meeting room inside and a Gothic altarpiece at the chapel, but visits are not allowed.

 In 2004 some books from this library were stolen, but the suspect of the robbery was caught and the books recovered before entering on an auction process.